Music Matters: The Importance of Music Education

 The benefits of playing musical instruments for spatial-temporal awareness

 Casual links have been identified between playing musical instruments and enhanced spatial awareness.
-This means that understanding music can “help children visualise various elements that should go together, like they would do when solving a math problem”27 .
-Spatial intelligence is the ability to form an accurate mental picture of the world and is the kind of intelligence associated with the advanced problem solving evident in areas such as architecture, engineering, maths, art, gaming and in working with computers.
+This means that understanding music can “help children visualize various elements that should go together like they would do when solving a math problem”27.
+Spatial intelligence is the ability to form an accurate mental picture of the world and is the kind of intelligence associated with advanced problem solving evident in areas such as architecture, engineering, maths, art, gaming, and working with computers.
 Indeed, findings from the Center for Neurobiology of Learning and Memory at the University of California indicate that continuous exposure to music can improve a child’s understanding of geometry, engineering, computer programming, and every other activity that requires good spatial reasoning28.

 21 Miendlarzewska and Trost ‘How Music Training Affects Cognitive Development: Rhythm, Reward and Other Modulating Variables’ (2014)

 23 Audioreputation ‘Ten Important Benefits of Music in Our Schools’ (2017)

 24 Luherisen in Brown ‘The Benefits of Music Education’ PBS Parents’ Website